bvivek35/bvivek35.github.io/about.md

 I am Vivek Bharadwaj!

 I am a current Comp.
 Sci.
 Masters student at Univ. of Southern Calif.
-Being a full-time student, I live in Los Angeles and yes it **really** is a city of angels.
-I will be writing about some techinical topics that pop to my head and share some of my experiences being a software engineer and student.
+Being a full-time student, I live in Los Angeles.
+I will be writing about some techinical topics that pop to my head and share my experiences of being a software engineer and student.
-Check out some of my projects on [github][github-profile] and my thoughts on [this site][blog-page-link].
+Check out some of my projects on [github][github-profile] and my thoughts on [this site][blog-page  -link].

 Feel free to [hit me up][contact-me-page] and let me know your thoughts.